TM-Vision/tm-digital-robot-publish/docs/INSTALL_CACHE.md

 ![alt text](image-1.png)

-After installing Cache, **CACHE NO** should appear in the top-right corner of the window.
+After installing Cache, **CACHE ON** should appear in the top-right corner of the window.

 ![](images/image-1.png)